urbanjost/M_intrinsics/docs/intrinsics.md

 - **old**
   : Scalar of the same type and kind as **atom**.
+    Receives the value of ATOM before the operation.

 - **stat**
   : (optional) Scalar default-kind integer variable.
+    Set to 0 on success, or a positive value on failure.

 ### **Examples**